Configuring and using rules for an MTA analysis

 import org.apache.lucene.search.Query; import org.apache.lucene.search.Sort; import org.apache.lucene.search.SortField;

-range of results, it is recommended to place it directly after the package, not after the dot:
+If you want to match using an asterisk (*) for a wider range of results, it is recommended to place it directly after the package, not after the dot:

 java.referenced: pattern: org.apache.lucene.search* location: PACKAGE